<< Click to Display Table of Contents >>

 a.Right-Click Cam.STP in the Feature Manager

-b.In the contextual menu: Click Dissolve Feature and Yes, break the link
+b.In the shortcut menu: Click Dissolve Feature and Yes, break the link

 c.Right-Click - again - the CAM.STP in the Feature-Manager